FOR-TIMI/Quiz-Project/README.md

 ## Support the project ⭐
 If you feel awesome and want to support us in a small way, please consider following me, starring and sharing the repo!
-This helps us getting known and grow the community. 🙏

  ![image](https://raw.githubusercontent.com/lusaxweb/vuesax/master/public/github-vuesax-star.gif)